rwb-truelime/zerox/README.md

   trimEdges: true, // True by default, trims pixels from all edges that contain values similar to the given background color, which defaults to that of the top-left pixel
 });
 ```

+`googleOptions.gemini3` is ignored for Gemini 2.x and earlier models, so you can opt into the new Gemini 3 thinking level or media resolution controls without affecting existing deployments.
+Leave the object undefined to rely on Vertex defaults for deterministic upgrades.

+> Note: `thinkingLevel` currently only applies to Gemini 3 models accessed through the Google GenAI API.
+Vertex AI deployments silently skip this option until Google enables Vertex-side thinking level support.
+Media resolution works in both environments.

 The `maintainFormat` option tries to return the markdown in a consistent format by passing the output of a prior page in as additional context for the next page.
 This requires the requests to run synchronously, so it's a lot slower.
 But valuable if your documents have a lot of tabular data, or frequently have tables that cross pages.